 and the biggest threat of all is when the mother forgoes her main responsibility

-to protect and nurture the baby within her body.
+to protect and nurture the body (and mind and soul) of her baby within her own body (and mind and soul).
 The first stage is a preparation

 for the second one, just as stage number two is a long and winding and challenging

 preparation for stage number three.
 The transition from one stage to the next